GNOME/gnome-builder/doc/help/projects/creating.rst

 ===========================

 To clone an existing project, you will need the URL of your **git repository**.
-For example, to clone the Builder project, you could specify: ``git://git.gnome.org/gnome-builder.git``
+For example, to clone the Builder project, you could specify: ``https://gitlab.gnome.org/GNOME/gnome-builder.git``.

 .. image:: ../figures/clone.png
-   :width: 885 px
    :align: center

-After entering the URL, press the "Clone" button in the upper-right corner of the window and wait for the operation to complete.
-Once the project has been cloned, you will be shown the workbench window.
+After entering the URL, press the "Clone" button and wait for the operation to complete.
+You'll be provided progress updates during the operation.
+Once the project has been cloned, a new workspace window will be opened for the project.

 .. note:: If the remote repository requires authorization a dialog will be displayed for you to input your credentials.